Level Set Teleportation: An Optimization Perspective: EXPERIMENTS

-\textbf{Timed Performance Profiles}: Our focus in this paper is on the iteration cost of optimization with access to a teleportation oracle.
-In practice, evaluating the teleportation oracle introduces a computational overhead.
-To measure this overhead, we now compare the performance of optimization methods with and without teleportation with respect to total compute time. \cref{fig:logistic-profile-time} shows a version of \cref{fig:logistic-profile} (logistic regression) with time along the x-axis, while \cref{fig:network-profile-time} gives a version of \cref{fig:network-profile} (three-layer ReLU network).
+\textbf{Timed Performance Profiles}: In practice, evaluating the teleportation oracle introduces a computational overhead.
+The amount of overhead and the degree of accuracy to which the teleportation sub-problem is solved is determined the number of iterations \( k \) used by \cref{alg:teleport}.
+To measure this overhead, we now compare the performance of optimization methods with and without teleportation with respect to total compute time as \( k \) is increased from \( 1 \) to \( 50 \). \cref{fig:logistic-profile-time} shows a version of \cref{fig:logistic-profile} (logistic regression) with time along the x-axis, while \cref{fig:network-profile-time} gives a version of \cref{fig:network-profile} (three-layer ReLU network).

 We see similar trends for both the convex logistic regression problems and non-convex neural network training problems.
-For methods with stochastic gradients, teleportation involves a significant overhead, but methods with teleportation solve more problems than methods without by the end of the time budget.
-Teleportation is less effective in the deterministic setting and methods with teleportation are comparable or slightly under-perform those without after about \( 10 \) seconds of optimization.
-Overall, we find that teleportation does not introduce an excessive overhead for either stochastic or deterministic optimization.
+When \( k = 1 \), teleportation has minimal overhead but performance is essentially unchanged from the default gradient methods.
+Increasing \( k \) to \( 10 \) or \( 25 \) increases the time cost, but with only marginal gains.
+However, for \( k = 50 \), teleportation methods exceed or match the performance of methods without teleportation while using the same time budget.
+This trend is particularly noticeable for three-layer ReLU networks in the stochastic setting.
+We conclude that (i) solving the teleportation sub-problem to sufficient accuracy is critical for good performance and (ii) methods with teleportation are more effective than standard methods given sufficient time budget.

 \textbf{Stochastic and Non-Smooth Image Classification}: We replicate our experiments on MNIST with stochastic gradients using a batch-size of 128 in \cref{fig:mnist-stochastic}.
 The experimental setup is otherwise identical to that for \cref{fig:mnist-convergence}.
 In this stochastic setting, we find almost no difference between methods with or without teleportation.
 Indeed, all methods appear to converge (noisily) to similar performing models.